Goal 11: Policies, processes and practices

 Sustainable commuting

-We are committed to promoting sustainable commuting through various initiatives on campus.
+Additionally, we are committed to promoting sustainable commuting through various initiatives on campus.
 As part of our target to achieve BREEAM excellent for new builds, and ‘very good’ for refurbishments, as governed by our environmental sustainability project tracker we prioritize infrastructure that supports and encourages sustainable travel.

 We offer nine cycle shelters on campus, 4,000 cycle parking facilities including disabled cycle parking, and 65 showers to encourage cycling and active travel.
 Our campus map shows you where to find our cycling facilities.
 Our Cycle to Work scheme can help colleagues to save money on bikes and accessories.
 We also offer an e-bike hire scheme for our staff members.
 Each year we take part in Love to Ride, a global initiative to help more people realise the benefits of cycling.
 The University of Manchester also has a Bicycle Users’ Group which is a friendly and welcoming community offering a buddy system and monthly events.
 Alternatively, we have a community for walkers called MCR strollers and UMRUN for runners.